-Convener: Professor P Moyo Prerequisites: BScEng
+20 NQF credits at HEQSF level 9 Convener: Professor P Moyo

-Course outline: This course aims to introduce the principles of bridge management and maintenance.
+This course aims to introduce the principles of bridge management and maintenance.
 The focus is on both highway bridges and railway bridges.
-The course provides the basic philosophies behind bridge management systems, the structure of a bridge management system, and the implimentaion of bridge management system.
-Life cycle cost analysis of bridges is introduced.
+The course provides the basic philosophies behind bridge management systems, the structure of a bridge management system, and the implementation of bridge management system.
+Life cycle cost analysis of bridges are introduced.
 Linkages between bridge management, maintenance and rehabilitation of bridges is discussed.
-Key to this course are practical bridge inspections and case studies
+Key to this course are practical bridge inspections and case studies.

-CIV5116Z DURABILITY & CONDITION ASSESSMENT OF CONCRETE STRUCTURES
+CIV5116Z DURABILITY & CONDITION ASSESSMENT OF CONCRETE

+STRUCTURES

-Convener: Associate Professor H Beushausen Prerequisites: BScEng
+Convener: Associate Professor H Beushausen Course entry requirements: BScEng

-Course outline: This advanced course aims to develop an understanding of durability aspects, service life design, and non-destructive testing of concrete structures.
+This advanced course aims to develop an understanding of durability aspects, service life design, and non-destructive testing of concrete structures.
 Topics include: concrete deterioration mechanisms (physical, mechanical and chemical deterioration); reinforcement corrosion (principles, mechanisms, modelling, assessment, prevention); prevention of concrete deterioration thorough material selection, mix design and construction; service-life modelling (principles, deterioration models, service life models, normative guidelines); fire damage to structures; impact of loads on concrete structures; on-site evaluation techniques and non-destructive testing (principles, planning and execution of assessments, test methods (types, application and limitations, interpretation of results, case studies); diagnostic investigations and laboratory testing.
 The course is based on lectures and projects and may include case studies, laboratory sessions, and site visits.

-$\textbf{DP requirements:} \ \text{Attendance of lectures and an average assignment and project mark of } 50\%$
+DP requirements: Attendance of lectures and an average assignment and project mark of 50%